crashoverride777/swifty-receipt-validator/README.md

      case .Purchased:
           // Transaction is in queue, user has been charged.
 Client should complete the transaction.

+          let transactionID = transaction.payment.productIdentifier
-          /// Your code to unlock product for "transaction.payment.productIdentifier"
-          /// I usually use delegation here
+          /// Your code to unlock product for transactionID, I usually use delegation here

           queue.finishTransaction(transaction)

      case .Restored:
           // Transaction was restored from user's purchase history.
 Client should complete the transaction.

-          if let originalTransaction = transaction.originalTransaction {
+          if let originalTransactionID = transaction.originalTransaction?.payment.productIdentifier {
-               /// Your code to restore product for "originalTransaction.payment.productIdentifier"
-               /// I usually use delegation here
+               /// Your code to restore product for originalTransactionID, I usually use delegation here }
-          }

           queue.finishTransaction(transaction)